We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If your scarring is more severe, your doctor may suggest laser resurfacing, which requires a series of laser treatments.
 This can improve the texture of the skin and help minimize the appearance of scaring.

 When you see a bump on your skin, you may automatically assume it’s a pimple.
 But sometimes taking a closer look will reveal that it’s something slightly different.
-There are also times when pimples can also be hard to spot, sitting just below the skin and not causing any pain.
+There are also times when pimples can be hard to spot, sitting just below the skin and not causing any pain.

 It’s extremely important to keep an eye on your pimples.
 If you can’t seem to manage the condition on your own, you should see your doctor for help.
-Also, if you see a pimple underneath your skin that continues to grow or harden over time, your doctor will need to take a sample of the skin to see if it something more serious.
+Also, if you see a pimple underneath your skin that continues to grow or harden over time, your doctor will need to take a sample of the skin to see if it is something more serious.

 A pimple can take anywhere from two days to a week to clear up.
 Pimples can appear any time there is a change in your hormones, soaps and cleansers, or even lifestyle.
 Blood-filled pimples are a result of picking or popping pimples.
 They are not serious and will not cause any lasting damage to your skin unless you repeatedly pick at them, which can lead to scarring.